min2ha/ukwa-site/content/target/64690/index.en.md

   "subject": "Brexit"
 }

-# Mail on Sunday, The: Theresa May can still convince MPs to quit the customs union, minister insists, amid claims she is ready to surrender to Remain 'stitch up' in defiance of Brexiteers

 Reports that Theresa May would not fight a Commons defeat over remaining in an EU customs union.
 There are claims that Brexiteers led by David Davis are furious at this betrayal.